aditikhandalkar04-debug/ecommerce-sales-analysis/README.md

   Compared sales performance across different payment types and regions

 *Key Questions Answered by the Dashboard
-  Which product categories generate the highest revenue?
+  1) Which product categories generate the highest revenue?
-  Which products are sold the most?
+  2) Which products are sold the most?
-  How do monthly sales trends change over time?
+  3) How do monthly sales trends change over time?
-  Which states contribute the most to total sales?
+  4) Which states contribute the most to total sales?
-  What is the average customer rating?
+  5) What is the average customer rating?
-  How many orders were delivered late?
+  6) How many orders were delivered late?
-  Which payment methods are most commonly used?
+  7) Which payment methods are most commonly used?
-  Which sellers generate the highest sales?
+  8) Which sellers generate the highest sales?
-  How does delivery performance affect customer ratings?
+  9) How does delivery performance affect customer ratings?
-  Which product categories perform poorly and need improvement?
+  10) Which product categories perform poorly and need improvement?

-6. Screenshots / Demos
+7 : SQL Summary
-Show what the dashboard looks like
+The project integrates SQL scripts to validate and analyze the e‑commerce dataset.
+Queries were used to check record counts across tables, ensuring dataset completeness.
+Revenue was calculated from the payments table to highlight overall business performance.
+These SQL steps strengthen data integrity and provide actionable insights that complement the dashboards